camunda/camunda-docs/docs/components/concepts/process-instance-migration.md

 :::

 :::note
-You cannot migrate a process instance containing an event subprocess.
+You cannot migrate an active embedded subprocess to an event subprocess.
 Additionally, changing the scope of a subprocesses during migration is not possible.
 :::

 ## Process definitions and versions